First results of the nuGeN experiment on coherent elastic neutrino-nucleus scattering

 Neutrino is one of the most mysterious particles in modern physics.
 Precise knowledge of its properties is important for particle physics, astrophysics, and cosmology.
 To investigate fundamental neutrino parameters, it is required to have simultaneously a very strong source of neutrinos, advanced detection methods, and apply various methods for the suppression of background events.

 The coherent elastic neutrino-nucleus scattering (CE{$\nu$NS) is a process predicted by the Standard Model~\cite{Fre74},~\cite{Dru84}.
-For a spin-zero nucleon mass $M$ the differential cross-section can be expressed \cite{And11} as:
+For a spin-zero mass of the nucleus $M$ the differential cross-section can be expressed as~\cite{And11}:

-where $T$ is the nuclear recoil energy, $E_{\nu}$ is the neutrino energy, $Q$ is the transferred momentum, $F(Q^{2})$ is the nuclear form-factor, and $M$ is nucleon mass. $G_{F}$ is Fermi constant and $Q_W = N - (1-4 sin^2 \theta_W)$ is a weak charge.
+where $T$ is the nuclear recoil energy, $E_{\nu}$ is the neutrino energy, $Q$ is the transferred momentum, $F(Q^{2})$ is the nuclear form-factor, and $M$ is the mass of the target nucleus, $G_{F}$ is Fermi constant and $Q_W = N - (1-4 sin^2 \theta_W)$ is a weak charge.
 Due to the small momentum transfer, neutrino interacts simultaneously with all nucleons, and its cross-section is enhanced by several orders of magnitude in comparison with other neutrino interactions at the same energy.
 Since the predicted value of Weinberg angle at low energies is $sin^2 \theta_W = 0.23867\pm0.00016$~\cite{angleW}, the cross-section $\sigma$ is increased proportionally to the number of nuclear target neutrons squared $N^2$.